 The Coven witches will return, but not for Season 9.
 This is a classic case of good news-bad news.
 Ryan Murphy revealed in December that the Coven witches will return, but that this won't happen in the upcoming installment, sadly.
 He did promise that they "have something really fun planned" for Season 9, but we know that several fans will just be biding their time until Cordelia (Paulson) and her girls return.

-Previous seasons of American Horror Story are available to stream on Netflix and Hulu.
+Previous seasons of American Horror Story are available to stream on FX Now, Amazon, Hulu, and Netflix.

 Photos: 13 Stars You Forgot Were On American Horror Story

 Other Links From TVGuide.com American Horror Story: ApocalypseRyan MurphySarah PaulsonEvan Peters